camunda/camunda-docs/docs/components/best-practices/development/understanding-transaction-handling-c7.md

 This best practice targets Camunda Platform 7.x only!
 Zeebe, the workflow engine used in Camunda Cloud, as a very different transactional behevaior, please visit [dealing with problems and exceptions](./dealing-with-problems-and-exceptions).
 :::

-Try to carefully study and fully understand the concepts of wait states (save points) acting as 'transaction borders' for technical (ACID) transactions.
+Try to carefully study and fully understand the concepts of wait states (save points) acting as *transaction boundaries* for technical (ACID) transactions.
 In case of technical failures, they are by default rolled back and need to be retried either by the user or the background job executor.

 ## Understanding technical (ACID) transactions in Camunda Platform 7

-Every time we use the Camunda Platform 7 API to ask the workflow engine to do something (like e.g. starting a process, completing a task, signaling an execution), the engine will advance in the process until it reaches *wait states* on each active path of execution.
+Every time we use the Camunda Platform 7 API to ask the workflow engine to do something (like e.g. starting a process, completing a task, signaling an execution), the engine will advance in the process until it reaches *wait states* on each active path of execution, which can be:

 <div bpmn="understanding-transaction-handling-c7-assets/wait-states.bpmn" callouts="receive_task,intermediate_catching_event_timer,event_based_gateway,business_rule_task,end_event_message" />

 <span className="callout">1</span>

-*User Tasks* and *Receive Tasks* are wait states ...
+*User tasks* and *receive tasks*

 <span className="callout">2</span>

-... so are all *Intermediate Catching Events* and ...
+All *intermediate catching events*

 <span className="callout">3</span>

-... the *Event Based Gateway* - which offers the possibility of reacting to one of multiple Intermediate Catching Events.
+The *event based gateway*, which offers the possibility of reacting to one of multiple intermediate catching events

 <span className="callout">4</span>

-Furthermore several task types (*Service*, *Send*, *Business Rule* Tasks) ...
+Several further task types (*service*, *send*, *business rule* tasks)

 <span className="callout">5</span>

-... as well as the *Throwing Message Events* might be implemented as [External Tasks](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/), which are then wait states, too.
+[External Tasks](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/) are wait states, too.
+In this case, the *throwing message events* might be implemented as external task.

 At a wait state, any further process execution must wait for some trigger.
-Wait states will therefore always be persisted to the database: within a *single database transaction*, the process engine will cover the distance from one *transaction boundary* of persisted wait states to the next such boundary.
-However, you have fine grained control over these transaction boundaries by introducing additional *save points* using the [\"async before\" and \"async after\" attributes](https://docs.camunda.org/manual/latest/user-guide/process-engine/transactions-in-processes/#configure-asynchronous-continuations).
+Wait states will therefore always be persisted to the database.
+The design of the workflow engine is, that within a *single database transaction*, the process engine will cover the distance from one persisted wait states to the next.
+However, you have fine grained control over these transaction boundaries by introducing additional *save points* using the [`async before` and `async after` attributes](https://docs.camunda.org/manual/latest/user-guide/process-engine/transactions-in-processes/#configure-asynchronous-continuations).
 A background job executor will then make sure that the process *continues asynchronously*.

-Learn more about [Transactions in Processes](https://docs.camunda.org/manual/latest/user-guide/process-engine/transactions-in-processes/) in general and [Asynchronous Continuations](https://docs.camunda.org/manual/latest/user-guide/process-engine/transactions-in-processes/#why-asynchronous-continuations) in the User Guide.
+Learn more about [transactions in processes](https://docs.camunda.org/manual/latest/user-guide/process-engine/transactions-in-processes/) in general and [asynchronous continuations](https://docs.camunda.org/manual/latest/user-guide/process-engine/transactions-in-processes/#why-asynchronous-continuations) in the user guide.

 :::note Technical vs. business transactions

-Sometimes when we refer to "transactions" in processes we refer to a very different concept, which must be clearly distinguished from "technical" database transactions.
-A *business transaction* marks a section in a process for which 'all or nothing' semantics similar to a technical transaction should apply, but from a pure business perspective.
+Sometimes when we refer to "transactions" in processes, we refer to a very different concept, which must be clearly distinguished from technical database transactions.
+A *business transaction* marks a section in a process for which 'all or nothing' semantics apply, but from a pure business perspective.
 This is described in [dealing with problems and exceptions](./dealing-with-problems-and-exceptions).
 :::

-## Demarcating custom transaction boundaries
+## Controlling transaction boundaries

 ### Using additional save points

-You have fine grained control over transaction boundaries by introducing *additional optional "save points"* on top of the obligatory [wait states](https://docs.camunda.org/manual/latest/user-guide/process-engine/transactions-in-processes/#wait-states).
-Use the *`asyncBefore='true'`* and *`asyncAfter='true'`* attributes in your process definition BPMN XML.
+You have fine grained control over transaction boundaries by introducing *save points*  additionally to [wait states](https://docs.camunda.org/manual/latest/user-guide/process-engine/transactions-in-processes/#wait-states), that are always a save point.
+Use the `asyncBefore='true'` and `asyncAfter='true'` attributes in your process definition BPMN XML.
 The process state will then be persisted at these points and a background job executor will make sure that it is continued asynchronously.

 <div bpmn="understanding-transaction-handling-c7-assets/additional-save-points.bpmn" callouts="user_task_write_tweet, service_task_check_explicit_language,service_task_publish_tweet" />